Inventory, MRR, and valuation basics (My Store guide)

 Inventory turnover ties COGS to average stock on hand.
 MRR/ARR helps subscription and hybrid models.
 Valuation multiples are rough—use them with audited margin and growth context.

-Expand optional fields in My Store for inventory and MRR inputs.
+Expand optional fields in your saved profile flow (simulator) for inventory and MRR inputs.

-For Amazon-specific unit economics, enable Amazon seller mode in My Store and use the full dashboard; for email flows, see the dedicated tools list on /tools/.
+For Amazon-specific unit economics, enable Amazon seller mode in My Store and use the full dashboard; for email flows, see the dedicated tools list on the Ecommerce Simulator.